open-cogsci/osdoc/content/pages/download.md

 	</span>
 </a>

-Some Python packages, notably PyGaze, are not compatible with Python 3.
-If you want to use those, please download the Python 2 package below.
+Some Python packages are not compatible with Python 3.
+If you want to use those, please download the Python 2.7 package below.
+Note: As of January 1, 2020, Python 2.7 is no longer maintained.

 <a role="button" class="btn btn-default btn-align-left" href="$url-windows-exe-py2$">
 	Windows installer (.exe)
 	<br /><span class='cogsci-btn-info'>
-		Based on Python 2.7 for 32 and 64 bit systems
+		Based on Python 2.7 for 64 bit systems
 	</span>
 </a>

 <a role="button" class="btn btn-default btn-align-left" href="$url-windows-zip-py2$">
 	Windows no installation required (.zip)
 	<br /><span class='cogsci-btn-info'>
 		Unzip and run!
-Based on Python 2.7 for 32 and 64 bit systems
+Based on Python 2.7 for 64 bit systems
 	</span>
 </a>